-La Société Guernesiaise is an organisation for everyone who cares about nature, history and science in the Bailiwick of Guernsey.
-We focus on protecting of our islands and its biodiversity and history, increasing people’s awareness and understanding of the natural world.
+La Société Guernesiaise is an organisation for everyone who cares about nature, history and science in Guernsey.
+We focus on protecting of our island and its biodiversity and history, increasing people’s awareness and understanding of the natural world.
 We were founded in 1882

 We create opportunities for people of all ages to learn about nature and connect with it as well as learning about astronomy, archaeology and historic buildings.

-We partner in the Guernsey Biological Records centre and we undertake third party work under our subsidiary, Guernsey Environmental Services.
-We are the second largest landowner in Guernsey with many natures reserves under our ownership and care.
+We partner with the Guernsey Biological Records centre and we undertake third party work under our subsidiary, Guernsey Environmental Services LTD. We are the second largest landowner in Guernsey with many natures reserves under our ownership and care.